sezna/nps/README.md

 Put all of your scripts in a file called `package-scripts.js` and use `nps` in a single `package.json` script:

-Note: We used `nps` even though the package we just installed is named `p-s`.
+Note: We used `nps` (short for "npm package scripts") even though the package we just installed is named `p-s`.
 This is because internally we use `nps` as on some keyboard layouts it's easier to type.
 However, for consistency and convenience, we also expose a `p-s` binary.

 **package.json**